Exponential convergence of Sobolev gradient descent for a class of nonlinear eigenproblems: Spatial discretization

 \section{Spatial discretization}

 To solve the eigenproblem numerically using the computational procedure in the previous sections, we need to discretize the problem in the spatial domain $\Omega$.
 Let $\Omega_h$ be a spatial discretization with grid size $h$.
-The discretized problem is
+Note that we only require $\Omega_h$ to be a convergent discretization, i.e., the solution to the discrete problem converges to that of the continuous problem as $h\to 0^+$, and the following analysis applies to general discretization schemes.
+The discretized problem can be written as

 where

 Here $N$ denotes the total number of grid points, $(i)$ is an indexing of the grid points, i.e., $u_h(i)$ is the $i$-th entry of the vectorized $u_h$, $d$ is the dimension of the physical space, and ${\Lap_h}$ is the discretized Laplacian.
 The linearized operator $\mathcal{A}_{u,h}$ now has a matrix representation in $\R^{N \times N}$: